Forward Deployed Product Manager • enterprise AI • customer reality

 Portrait of Ryan Yepsen

-I’m a program leader based near Detroit with a background in enterprise transformation, MarTech, and cross-functional execution.
-Most of my work lives at the intersection of people, platforms, and practical reality.
+I’m a Forward Deployed Product Manager at Gradial, based near Detroit, with a background in enterprise transformation, MarTech, and cross-functional execution.
+Most of my work lives at the intersection of customer reality, product capability, and practical implementation.

 I’m especially energized by ambiguous environments—places where the work matters, the constraints are real, and success depends on more than just following a template.
 That usually means aligning teams, untangling incentives, building trust, and creating a path forward people can actually believe in.